-TARGETED WEAKNESS TR Only for previous actions Only for active & new actions TARGETED WEARNESS IK 18 19 20 21 22 23 Need to develop a quality control system to ensure that the processes related to the recruitment, training and development of research staff are developed under the OTM-R principles.
+TARGETED WEAKNESS TR Only for previous actions Only for active & new actions 18 19 20 21 22 23 Need to develop a quality control system to ensure that the processes related to the recruitment, training and development of research staff are developed under the OTM-R principles.
 All (R1-R4) Q2

 Responsible(s) Participant(s) .
-Human Resources and People Development Office .
-Research and Innovation Area .
-Office of the Deputy General Manager (Research and Innovation) .
+Personnel .
+R&I department .
+Office of the Deputy General Manager for R&I .
 Office of the Vice President for Strategic Planning and Research .
-Office of the Deputy General Manager (Finances and Resources) .
-Human Resources and People Development Office .
+Office of the Deputy General Manager for Finances and Resources .
+Personnel .
 DORA working group .
 UOC HRS4R Implementation and Monitoring Committee .
-UOC HRS4R Advisory and Working Group Indicator(s) Implementation Indicator(s) Achievement
+UOC HRS4R Advisory and Working Group